 Absolutely!
 There are a bunch of queer and women events over the weekend.
 As the event gets closer, you can check out the lineup to see what’s on tap for the ladies.

 Southern Decadence always falls over Labor Day weekend.
 There are events all week long, but this year the bulk of them fall from Thursday, August 31-Monday, September 4, 2023.

 There are literally hundreds of events happening during the week - the trick will be to choose which you want to do!
 There will be plenty of famous DJs from around the world, drag brunches and performances, dance events like Horsemeat Disco, and lots more.

 The biggest events will be the Beer Bust at the Phoenix, the street concert in front of Napoleon’s Itch, and the parade on Sunday.
 On your first day, we’d recommend visiting several different spots and get the lay of the land.
 That will also allow you to scope out some of your favorite spots’ upcoming weekend events.
-There are a couple of different websites you can go to for events - as the weekend gets closer, they will post more.
-They are here and here.
+Find a list of Southern Decadence events here.
 You can also subscribe to our LGBTQ newsletter which will give more tips and articles monthly.

 The parade typically rolls the Sunday afternoon of Decadence weekend throughout the French Quarter, usually beginning around 2 p.m.
 The exact route will be released closer to the weekend, but it typically passes by most of the gay bars in the Quarter.

 Yes.
 One of the best parts of visiting New Orleans and Southern Decadence is the ability to float around from bar to bar and meet people on the street.
 Most everything is in walking distance and grabbing a “purple drink” at Lafitte’s Blacksmith Shop is a perfectly good way to start the day!